 Unit testing will be conducted manually by developers prior to commits being pushed to the git repository on GitHub.
 Unit testing will be executed before any functional and integration tests.

-{What kind of unit testing will we use?
-Junit?
-Mocha/NPM?}
+In this project, jUnit will be the testing framework used for unit testing.
+It is a Java-based testing framework that supports writing and executing unit tests for Java applications.
+We will be using jUnit version 5.5.1 released on July of 2019.

 Integration Testing